AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

     ![](/help/assets/contact-us-headless-adaptive-form-with-canvas-theme.png){width="50%" align="left"}

 1. In Visual Studio Code, open the `PROJECT\src\site\_variables.scss` file.
 Notice the `$error` color is a shade of RED.

     ![](/help/assets/screenshot2028120729.png){width="50%" align="left"}

 1. In the browser, submit the form to see the Red color in the **First Name** field.

     ![](/help/assets/error-color-before.png)

 1. Set the **$error** color to **#5736eb** and save the file.

 1. Refresh the browser and submit the form.
-Notice error color on the first name field has changed accordingly.
+Notice that the error color on the first name field has changed accordingly.

     ![](/help/assets/error-color-after.png)

-1. In the Command Prompt, press **CTRL+C**, enter **Y**, and press **Enter** key to terminate the npm process.
+1. In the Command Prompt, press **CTRL+C**, enter **Y**, and press the **Enter** key to terminate the npm process.
 It is important to stop the npm server so it does not conflict with the next set of exercises.
 1. Close Visual Studio Code and Command Prompt windows.

 ## Lesson 4

 ### Objective

-Render the form to web/mobile and other interfaces as a headless form.
+Render the form to Web/mobile and other interfaces as a headless form.

 ### Lesson context

-In this lesson, as a frontend developer, you will learn how you can render the Adaptive Form created previously as a headless form using react spectrum design framework.
+In this lesson, as a frontend developer, you learn how you can render the Adaptive Form created previously as a headless form using a React spectrum design framework.

 ### Exercise

-Setup local repository using react starter project:
+Set up a local repository using the React starter project:

 1. Open the Command Prompt using administrator rights.

     ![](/help/assets/screenshot2028115829.png){width="30%" align="left"}

 1. On the Command Prompt, use the following command to navigate to `c:\git` folder.

     ```Shell